Rivière des Fèves: Geography

 Rivière-des-Fèves rises west of the hamlet "Norton Creek", north of Chemn des Bourdeau.

 Throughout its course towards the northwest, the river is bordered by a road on the northeast side (rang de la Rivière des Fèves Nord) and another on the southwest side (rang de la Rivière des Fèves Sud), except its last segment.

-The Beans River flows northwest on 9.6 km in agricultural areas, collecting several streams.
+The Rivière des Fèves flows northwest on 9.6 km in agricultural areas, collecting several streams.

 The river flows on the south bank of the Châteauguay River, south of the village of Sainte-Martine, 2.4 km downstream from the mouth of the English River and about 240 m downstream from the route 138 bridge.

 Toponymy

 The toponym "Rivière des Fèves" was formalized on December 5, 1968, at the Commission de toponymie du Québec.